BN - New Hire HSA/HDHP Enrollment Process Map

 Do not follow this procedure for existing employees changing their health elections!

-- The employee needs to supply both a HDHP and HSA application.
+- The employee needs to supply both a HDHP and HSA application or enroll via self-service.

 - The Service Center sends an Enrollment File to TASC on Wednesdays.